PhuruShekar/PhuruShekar.github.io/README.md

-# PhuruShekar.github.io
+# PhuruShekar.com
 My Personal Site

-Creating this site with React!
+The site is made with React and Reacct-Bootstrap!